Sir James Dunn Collegiate and Vocational School: History

 In its final form, the school consisted of 36 classrooms, six science laboratories, seven technology shops, two gymnasiums with two sets of change rooms, a library with study areas, a family studies room, a music room, a cafeteria, a theatre, a weight room, a staff room, as well as several offices and meeting rooms.

+Students from the Shingwauk Indian Residential School attended Sir James Dunn from the time of its opening until the closure of Shingwauk in 1970.
+This was part of a broader integration program operated by the Federal government in concert with the residential school system.

-For the first seven months of the 1988-89 school year, Sir James Dunn students shared the school with students from White Pines Collegiate in the city’s east end while that school was undergoing rehabilitation.
+For the first seven months of the 1988–89 school year, Sir James Dunn students shared the school with students from White Pines Collegiate in the city's east end while that school was undergoing rehabilitation.
 Dunn students attended from 8 am to noon, while White Pines students had classes from 1 to 5 pm.

 With the school-aged population beginning to decrease in the early 2000s, the school board was faced with a reversal of the trend that had necessitated the construction of Sir James Dunn fifty years earlier.
 In 2003 the school board undertook a system-wide study to make “recommendations for the effective use of facilities.”
 The study found that while the school's 1994 enrolment had neared its capacity of 1,166, current enrolment was 77 per cent of that capacity and projected to fall to only 56 per cent in five years.
 Further, the physical assessment of the building identified a range of deficiencies with electrical, ventilation and windows.

-In June 2008, the school board took the decision to close Sir James Dunn, as well as Bawating Collegiate in the city’s north-west in order to combine the remaining enrolment in a new high school for the 2010-11 school year.
+In June 2008, the school board took the decision to close Sir James Dunn, as well as Bawating Collegiate in the city's north-west in order to combine the remaining enrolment in a new high school for the 2010–11 school year.

-While the new school was being constructed at the former Bawating site, students attended classes for the 2010-11 school year at the Sir James Dunn building which was temporary re-named Superior Heights.
-The new school, Superior Heights Collegiate and Vocational School opened at 750 North Street for the 2011-12 school year.
+While the new school was being constructed at the former Bawating site, students attended classes for the 2010–11 school year at the Sir James Dunn building which was temporary renamed Superior Heights.
+The new school, Superior Heights Collegiate and Vocational School opened at 750 North Street for the 2011–12 school year.

 For a time after, the building operated as the Sir James Dunn Centre and was the home of the community's Christmas Cheer Depot.

 With items and equipment having been removed or auctioned off earlier that year, the Sir James Dunn building was demolished in August 2016.